 I experienced Ayahuasca in what would be considered by many to be a traditional setting in the jungle with Maestras and Maestros from the Shipibo tradition.
 Except for the fact that there were people from all over the world receiving the medicine, I believe that these incredibly loving and gifted shamans performed their work in a way that was considered to be traditional.
 I admired everything about them and it was clear to me that they loved their work, which is very important.
 All of this work was being done so that we could experience the gift of Ayahuasca.
 What would be the point of any of it if we didn’t follow the wisdom of this teacher plant?
 As many people do, I had a dialogue with Ayahuasca from the very beginning.
 Ayahuasca hinted to me back then the nature of the work that I would do – working with the medicine in some way – and I was so reluctant.
-I figured that this would entail years of training under the tutelage of Maestras/Maestros and I had a young son that I needed to get home to.
-One of the reasons I was there was to heal from depression which had kept me from being able to connect with my son or anyone else in a healthy way.
+I figured that this would entail years of training under the tutelage of Maestras/Maestros and I had a young son that needed me at home.
+One of the reasons I was there was to heal from depression which had compromised my connection with my son and everyone else but especially, with me.
 Ayahuasca’s response to my reluctance was “don’t worry, we will stay with you”.
 And so ‘they’ did.

 When I returned home, I began a sort of training that was very unique and directed by this same voice that I heard when I experienced the medicine.
 It has taken me through a long and arduous journey that has allowed me to build a better relationship with myself while building one with my son.
 It has taken me through some fascinating and deeply healing experiences that have taught me about my own ability to heal myself and it helped me to understand the origins of certain kinds of emotional and physical pain.
 It also helped me to be aware of my thoughts and feelings and the connection between the two and how to use tools to address unhealthy thought patterns.
-It has taught me a great deal and when I interview people on my show who have been through traditional training, I recognize some of the things I’ve been through and I understand why I was trained in this way.
+It has taught me a great deal and when I interview people on my show who have been through traditional training, I recognize some of the learning I’ve already been through and I understand why I was trained in this way.
 I needed to be with my son and I needed to train in a new way that was all about integrating this wisdom into my life that is not lived in a jungle or amongst people who understand this medicine.
 It’s lived here in a world that needs to change.